-Canon T7i versus Nikon D500
+Canon T7i vs Nikon D500

-The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Nikon D500 are two digital cameras that were announced, respectively, in February 2017 and January 2016.
+The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Nikon D500 are two digital cameras that were officially introduced, respectively, in February 2017 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.

 Body comparison: Canon T7i vs Nikon D500